pinobatch/action53/docs/file_system.md

 As of the 2018 version of _Action 53_, used for volumes 3 and 4, the
 key block begins 256 bytes from the end of the ROM, at offset $7F00 in the last 32 KiB bank.
-Because the NES maps ROM to $8000-$FFFF, it appears at $FF00 in address space.
-A ROM image in iNES format (or its offshoot NES 2.0) carries a 16-byte NES 2.0 header before the ROM, and the key block for a 512 KiB collection in iNES format is thus at file offset $07FF10.
+Because the NES maps ROM to $8000-$FFFF, it appears at $FF00 in CPU address space.
+A ROM image in iNES format (or its offshoot NES 2.0) carries a 16-byte NES 2.0 header before the ROM data, and the key block for a 512 KiB collection in iNES format is thus at file offset $07FF10.

 All CPU addresses in the key block and elsewhere are little-endian, meaning bits 7-0 come before bits 15-8, and they have bit 15 set to